Skip to content

 Original Flag

-Gilbert Baker designed the rainbow pride flag for the 1978 San Francisco Gay Freedom Day celebration to usher in “the dawn of a new gay consciousness & freedom.”
-It was intended to represent all of the LGBT community.
-This version included a pink stripe on the top to represent sex & a turquoise stripe for art.
+In 1978, Gilbert Baker created the rainbow pride flag for the San Francisco Gay Freedom Day celebration, marking the emergence of a new era of gay consciousness and freedom.
+The flag was designed to be inclusive of the entire LGBT community.
+This original version featured a pink stripe at the top, symbolizing sex, and a turquoise stripe representing art.

 Traditional Flag